 Many of us think of our health in terms of weight and whilst a healthy lifestyle can certainly help manage your weight, the benefits extend well beyond your appearance.
 It can also promote your overall health and reduce your risk of chronic diseases, like diabetes, heart disease, stroke, and even some types of cancer.

-All of us our bombarded with a multitude of different health message from the media, Government, our employers, advertisers and our own friends and family.
+All of us are bombarded with a multitude of different health message from the media, Government, our employers, advertisers and our own friends and family.
 However, when it comes to good health, there is no big secret.
 Here are 10 top tips from the Healthy Performance team that you can implement today to improve the health and wellbeing of your employees:

 1. Check your weight

 Almost 3 in 10 women and 4 in 10 men in England are overweight.
 More people are dying in Britain due to being overweight or obese than anywhere else in Europe.
 Around one in every 11 deaths in the UK is now linked to carrying excess fat.
 Check your weight regularly.
 A Healthy Performance health check will tell your employees if they’re a healthy weight, what their body fat percentage is and whether they’re at risk of serious health problems, such as type 2 diabetes, heart disease, and certain cancers.
 If they need to bring their weight down, our healthcare assessors will give your staff actionable advice that they can implement immediately.

 Many employees are unaware that regularly drinking more alcohol than the recommended guidelines can lead to a wide range of long-term health problems, including cancers, strokes, and heart attacks.
 For example, men who regularly drink more than 3 to 4 units a day are 3 times more likely to have a stroke.
 Employees can calculate their drinking levels by using the Drink Aware Unit and Calorie Counter, plus they can find out where to get help.